FIWARE/CanisMajor/docs/setup.md

 # Prerequisites for Running Canis Major

-This document outlines the prerequisites to running the Canis Major adapter without issues.
+This document outlines the prerequisites for running the Canis Major adapter without issues.
 The setup has been tested on an Ubuntu 22.04.1 LTS virtual machine running on FIWARE Lab.
 For more information on [FIWARE lab](https://www.fiware.org/developers/fiware-lab/) check the official documentation.

 ## Java setup